TechHire123/TechHire123/README.md

 - 👋 Hi, I’m @TechHire123
 - 👀 I’m interested in hiring top talent for a leading technology co. we hire developers to work remotely on some very interesting projects.
-- 📫 How to reach me malki@lindar.com
+- 📫 How to reach me malki@lindar.com or malki@creativetalentsolutions.com

 <!---
 TechHire123/TechHire123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.